 - Reduction of material usage

-- Transparent (origin of) materials, and use of data and software
+- Transparency of (the origin of) materials, and the use of data and software

 The value chains for IT products are long, international and therefore complex.
-A mobile phone, for example, typically contains 34 different materials from no less than 62 countries.
-Suppliers of components for IT equipment often do not know how the supply chain works and they can tell you little about the origins of the materials in their products.
-The lack of transparency and cooperation in this chain often make it difficult to achieve high value by closing cycles.
+For instance, a regular mobile phone or laptop contains dozens of metals, and a production chain that covers just as many countries.
+Suppliers of components for IT equipment often do not know how the supply chain works and they can tell you little about the origins of the materials used in their products.
+The lack of transparency and cooperation in this chain often makes it difficult to achieve high value by closing cycles.

 A lot of IT equipment is discarded.
 The most sustainable way of dealing with this, is to prevent or postpone buying something new: first explore if there are ways to extend the service life.
 If this is no longer an option, make sure devices are disposed in a responsible manner and avoid exporting waste equipment to countries without adequate waste processing.
 The WEEE directive provides clear guidelines on this issue.
 Examples of parties with extensive experience in this field are Weee Nederland and Recover-E.